Our Team

 Ellie Kangur

-Student Mentor, Glandore
+Student Mentor, YMCA Marion

 Ellie is a country girl from the Flinders Ranges who moved to Adelaide in 2009.
 For the last eight years I have worked in a variety of different roles within the South Australian Cricket Association prior to coming and working at SCSA.
 Ellie was drawn to th ecollege when her role at SACA included working with SCSA students because it allowed her to access her passion for sport and using sport as a vehicle to help young people achieve their dreams and aspirations.
 Ellie is also passionate about ensuring the people that she works with feel valued and cared about.